 1945-1964- Superman and Wonder Woman fight against the KKK & for Women’s Rights

 Over the next 3 decades, as society recovered from Jim Crow Laws and the American people made strives for a more diverse and open mind set, DC and Marvel continued to make diverse heroes.
 DC Comics introduced a many new black heroes like John Stewart, Cyborg, Vixen, Static, Black Lightning, Aqualad, Steel.
 Marvel continued to bring black superheroes as well, adding Storm, Falcon, Luke Cage and more.
 Comic books finally started to even out their tone as well.
-Stories ranged from light to dark, government regulations were gone, popularity started to rise and amazing stories were told.
 For the next 3 decades, superheroes continued to grow but the socially relevant stories saw a significant dip.
 All of this changed when the country, and its people, were faced with the tragic events of September 11th.

 Post 9/11 America-Fighting Islamophobia